 Section 5.
 Special Membership Meetings.
 Special meetings of the members for any purpose may be called at any time by the President, or by a majority of the Board of Directors, or upon written request of the members who have a right to vote one-fourth (1/4) of all the votes of the entire membership.

 Section 6.
+Notice of Annual/Special Membership Meetings.
 Notice of any meetings shall be given to the members by the Secretary.
 Notice may be given to the member either personally, or by sending a copy of the notice through the mail, postage thereon fully prepaid to his address appearing on the books of the corporation.
 Each member shall register his address with the Secretary, and notices of meetings shall be mailed at least fourteen (14) days in advance of the meeting and shall set forth in general the nature of the business to be transacted, provided however, that if the business of any meeting shall involve an election or any action governed by the Articles of Incorporation or by the Covenants applicable to the Properties, notice of such meeting shall be given or sent as therein provided.
 In lieu of providing mailed written notice for any members meeting to the individual members, the Association shall have the authority to electronically transmit, via electronic mail or facsimile, notice of such members meetings to any member that consents in writing to receiving notice of members’ meetings by electronic transmission.
 Proof of such mailing or delivery of notice shall be given by affidavit or certificate of the person giving the notice.
 Notice of meetings may be waived in writing before, during or after meetings.

 Section 7.
 Quorum.
 The presence at the meeting of members entitled to cast, or of proxies entitled to cast, one-tenth (1/10) of the votes of the entire membership shall constitute a quorum for any action governed by these Bylaws.
 Any action governed by the Articles of Incorporation or by the Covenants and applicable to the Properties shall require a quorum as therein provided.

 Section 8.
-At all corporate meetings of members, each member may vote in person or by proxy.
+At all meetings of members, each member may vote in person or by proxy.
 A proxy shall be in writing, be dated, state the date, time and place of the meeting for which it is given, and be signed by the designated voting representative, or the owners if no voting representative has been designated.
 A proxy shall be valid only for the particular meeting designated in the proxy, as the meeting may lawfully be adjourned and reconvened from time to time, and must be filed with the secretary of the Association before the appointed time of the meeting or any adjournments thereof.
 A properly executed and delivered proxy may be revoked by a writing delivered to the secretary prior to the appointed time of the meeting or any adjournments thereof, or by the attendance in person by the persons executing said proxy at any meeting or adjournment thereof.
 In no event shall a proxy be valid for a period longer than ninety (90) days after the date of the first meeting for which it was given.